 Fresh, crunchy and health-giving, a bowl of stir-fried vegetables enriched with a deeply flavoured Coconut Curry broth is a wonderful lunch or light dinner – even an evening snack.
 A Food Bowl, straight from the source, without following any current food fashion.

 For this recipe, you will need a Coconut-Curry Stock for the broth.
-The recipe is here.
 The broth can be made beforehand.
-As it is a wonderful, deeply flavoured broth, you might choose to make a double or triple recipe and freeze it.
+As it is wonderfully, deeply flavoured, you might choose to make a double or triple recipe and freeze it.

 Malaysian Lemak-Style Vegetables | Vegetables in a Coconut-Curry Broth